bitmovin-engineering/action-junit-report/README.md

 ## Releasing
 - Create a release tag (E.g. `v3.6.1.2`).
-- We also point a major release tag to the latest version.
+- Point a major release tag to the latest version.
-  So delete the old major tag (E.g. `v3`) and create a new one, pointing to the latest changes.
+  - Delete the old major tag (E.g. `v3`) and create a new one, pointing to the latest changes.
 - Push tags

 ### Credits